Thailand

 Short Memories

 Yesterday morning a girl who works for me came into my office holding a mobile phone and asked if I knew who it belonged to.
 I said I didn't and to leave it with me so I could try to find out.
 A little later she told me she had now remembered and it was in fact hers.
-She had bought a new one the day before and had forgotten what her old one looked like!
+She had bought a new one the day before and had forgotten what her old one looked like.

-(Submitted by Ian from Pattaya).
+(Submitted by a reader from Pattaya).

 Return to top of page